 Since there are so many species of mantids, it's important to know what type you have.
 Every species is different in shape, size, behavior, life history traits, and specific needs.
 Depending on the type of mantis, your insect could be docile and quiet or be more aggressive and make more noise.
 Some prefer to stalk their prey and others do so less aggressively.
 When threatened, most will strike a defensive pose.

 Mantids should be housed individually.
-However, a praying mantis needs only a small tank -- generally a tank should be at least twice as wide and three times as tall as the mantid, but not much larger than that.
+Each praying mantis needs only a small tank.
+Generally, a tank should be at least twice as wide and three times as tall as the mantid, but not much larger than that.
 If the tank is too large, the mantid will have a hard time finding its prey.
 A 1-square foot tank is a good size for most praying mantises.
 The 12-inch height is important to provide space for molting.
 A mesh top is preferred and mesh openings on the side are helpful, if possible.

-This is one of the most important aspects of husbandry and one that can vary with different species.
+Temperature is one of the most important aspects of praying mantis husbandry and one that can vary with different species.
 Some species are tolerant of variations, but some have very specific needs, so check your species' requirements!
-The commonly kept African praying mantis (listed above) should be kept at 70-86 F. If additional heat is necessary, use a small undertank heating mat (as sold for reptiles and hermit crabs).
-For species care sheets, try DeShawn's Mantid Kingdom.
+The commonly kept African praying mantis should be kept at 70 to 86 degrees Fahrenheit.
+If additional heat is necessary, use a small undertank heating mat (as sold for reptiles and hermit crabs).
+For species care sheets, a helpful reference is DeShawn's Mantid Kingdom.

 Provide a variety of feeder insects should for your praying mantis.
 The best way to make sure nutritional needs are met is to feed a number of different kinds of prey: fruit flies and aphids for nymphs, instars and smaller mantids, and a variety of flying insects such as moths, fruit flies, and house flies along with an occasional cricket or mealworm for larger ones.
 Gut load the prey by feeding it a vitamin enriched food which will be passed on to the mantis.